Thread seal tape: Types

+In the European Union the EN 751-3:2022+A1:2024 specifies the sealing materials for metallic threaded joints in contact with 1st, 2nd and 3rd family gases and hot water Part 3: Unsintered PTFE tapes and PTFE strings.

-In Europe, the BSI standard BS-7786:2006 specifies various grades and quality standards of PTFE thread sealing tape.
+In the UK, the BSI standard BS-7786:2006 specifies various grades and quality standards of PTFE thread sealing tape.

 Uses

 PTFE tape applied on an NPT fitting, in the direction of the threads.

 Thread seal tape is appropriate for use on tapered threads, where the sealing force is a wedge action.
 Parallel threads may not seal effectively with or without tape, as they are intended to be sealed by a gasket.

 Thread seal tape is almost always applied by hand, although at least one machine is available for the production wrapping of fittings.

 Thread seal tape is also commonly used in the stretching of body piercings, through a process known as taping, because it is inert and safe for this use.
 The wearer wraps a layer of tape around a plug and uses the jewelry, adding another layer every few days, thus gradually stretching the piercing.

 Hazards

 Overuse or misapplication of thread seal tape may be a hazard.
 Excess application of tape can prevent mating threads from fully engaging, reducing the shear point of the threads.
 Combining thread seal tape with a pipe dope compound can also overload threads.
 Also, internal overhangs of loose material may constrict a joint or slough off and form a foreign body that could jam a valve seat.
-Therefore, using tape as a thread sealant is generally not considered appropriate in fluid power (hydraulic) systems.
-Overheating (550° Fahrenheit, or about 288° Celsius) and subsequent decomposition of Teflon can produce perfluoroisobutene which is 10 times as toxic as phosgene.
-Inhalation of even a minute amount can be fatal.
+Therefore, using tape as a thread sealant is generally not considered appropriate in fluid power systems.
+Overheating to 550 F and subsequent decomposition of Teflon can produce perfluoroisobutene, a toxic and potentially fatal gas.